exercism/blog/posts/hello-world-machine.md

 #### The Functional

-With your current machine are prone to changes and damage, you decide to build a smaller but an immutable and indestructible machine that do the exact same thing.
-And whenever the regular machine not working or acting up, it will activate the smaller one instead.
+With your current machine prone to changes and damage, you decide to build a smaller but immutable and indestructible machine that does the exact same thing.
+Whenever the regular machine is not working or acting up, it will activate the smaller one instead.
 Hang on, why don't we just use the smaller on from now on..

 ```python
 def hi() -> str: